honk-su/litblazor/README.md

 import './components/pages/counter-page';
 ```

-Take a look into [sample application](https://github.com/honk-su/honkjs/tree/main/sampleapp)
+Take a look into [sample application](https://github.com/honk-su/Litblazor/tree/main/sampleapp)
 to get know how to organize your components structure

 ## Documentation
 -------------

-For more information on how to use HonkJS, check out the [official documentation](https://honkjs.com/docs).
+For more information on how to use Litblazor, check out the [official documentation](https://Litblazor.com/docs).

 ## Contributing
 ------------

-If you'd like to contribute to HonkJS, please check out the [contribution guidelines](https://github.com/your-username/honkjs/blob/main/CONTRIBUTING.md).
+If you'd like to contribute to Litblazor, please check out the [contribution guidelines](https://github.com/your-username/Litblazor/blob/main/CONTRIBUTING.md).

 ## License
 -------

-HonkJS is licensed under the [MIT License](https://github.com/your-username/honkjs/blob/main/LICENSE).
+Litblazor is licensed under the [MIT License](https://github.com/your-username/Litblazor/blob/main/LICENSE).

 ## About
 ------

-HonkJS is a passion project created by [Your Name] and the HonkJS community.
+Litblazor is a passion project created by [Your Name] and the Litblazor community.

 ### The Goose is Loose!